dans-mad/eslint-intro/README.md

  * For now, give these answers:
   * Leave `package name` and `version` as default
   * Type whatever you like into the `description`
-  * For `entry point` answer `src/index.js` - because we're going to put our entry point (the start of our JavaScript application) in a directory called `src`
+  * For `entry point` answer `src/index.js` - because we're going to put our entry point (the start of our JavaScript application) in a directory called `src`.
+This is fairly common practice, especially on larger projects - all of the JavaScript you write will go in the `src` directory, so that it doesn't get lost in the muddle of configuration and other files in the root directory of the project.
   * Leave the other questions as default except for `name` which you can... put your name in!
  * Open up the newly generated `package.json` and see how your answers to all of the questions have been stored there.
  * Let's install a package.
 Type `npm install lodash` and hit enter.
 It will probably take a little while for npm to install Lodash, with lots and lots of status messages scrolling past in the meantime.
 Lodash is a "Swiss army knife" type utility, with lots and lots of functions which make it easier to work with Objects, Arrays, Strings and other JavaScript data types.